digispect-intel/nunc_perfect_cup_of_coffee/README.md

 - `static/`: Static assets (CSS, JS, images)
 - `data/`: Data files and sample images

+## Hackathon Information

+This project was developed for the AI Hackathon #3 - Next Level Coffee Track, focusing on creating AI-powered solutions to enhance the coffee brewing experience.

-## Contributing
+## Team

-This project was created during the AI Hackathon #3.
-Feel free to fork, modify, and use it as a starting point for your own projects.
+Team: Perfect Cup of Coffee

 ## License